-If you have experienced a concussion and are now having trouble finding the right words to say, you may have a condition called expressive aphasia.
+If you are now having trouble finding the right words to say after experiencing a concussion, you may have a condition called expressive aphasia.

-Expressive aphasia after concussion is actually more common than you might think.
-Luckily, there are effective ways of treating aphasia and regaining your speech!
+Expressive aphasia after concussion is more common than some people may think.
+Fortunately, there are effective ways to treat aphasia and regain your speech.

-While most of the time expressive aphasia occurs after a stroke, it is possible for it to occur after a concussion, especially if the blow was delivered on the left side of your head.
+Most of the time, expressive aphasia occurs after a stroke.
+However, it is possible for it to occur after a serious concussion, especially if the blow struck the left side of your head.